modernweb-dev/rocket/docs/docs/presets/launch.md

 Notification are web components that bring in some styles.

-To use them in Markdown you need to write the html tag and have it separated by an empty line.
+To use them in Markdown you need to write the HTML tag and have it separated by an empty line.

 ```js script
 import '@rocket/launch/inline-notification/inline-notification.js';